The Babylonian Marriage Market

 The Babylonian Marriage Market is an 1875 painting by the British painter Edwin Long.
 It depicts a scene from Herodotus' Histories of young women being auctioned into marriage in the area then known as Babylon or Assyria.
 It received attention for its provocative depiction of women.
 Long's use of historical detail to make the painting engaging yet relatable has been highly regarded.
-The work was purchased by Thomas Holloway in 1882 and is owned by the Royal Holloway College, London.
+The work was purchased by Thomas Holloway in 1882 and is owned by Royal Holloway, University of London.

 Artist's background

 Edwin Long was a portrait painter who was highly reclusive, shying away from public appearances and publicity.
 He is noted to have painted more large-scale paintings than any of his peers from the English Royal Artistic Academy.
 Long was inspired by cultural artefacts, people and historical writings for his subject matter; the Histories of Herodotus inspired The Babylonian Marriage Market.
 His sketches of Spanish life during travels in Spain were received well by the art audience and academics of the time.
 This increased his public profile.
 The increased notability helped to establish Long within the English Royal Art Academy.

 As his career and productivity increased, The Babylonian Marriage Market was shown at the Royal Academy, selling for 6,605 pounds, the largest price a painting had ever been sold at the time.
 This success as well as his persisting interest in Egyptian History led to further travels including Egypt in his later years.
 Long was selected as a Royal Academician in 1876 and 1881.